apereo/cas/development/installation/Database-Authentication.md

     # Amount of time in ms to wait between successive aquire retry attempts.
     database.pool.acquireRetryDelay=2000
+{% endhighlight %}

 ## Database Components
-CAS provides 3 components to accommodate different database authentication needs.
+CAS provides the followng components to accommodate different database authentication needs.

 ######`QueryDatabaseAuthenticationHandler`
 Authenticates a user by comparing the (hashed) user password against the password on record determined by a